btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 CREATE_MAIL_SPOOL=no
 ```

-So, the newly-created user account will get these defaults plus whatever ones are specified on the command-line.
-Of course, any given options will override the defaults if there is a conflict.
+So, the newly-created user account will get these defaults plus whichever ones are specified on the command line.
+Of course, any given options will override the defaults, if there is a conflict.

 > Any groups to which the new user will belong **must** already exist.